Clanton Park, Toronto: Demographics

-The percentage of population below the poverty line dropped from 24% (in 1996) to 21% (in 2001).
+The percentage of population below the poverty line dropped from 24% (in 1996) to 17% (in 2016).

 Education

 Two public school boards operate schools in Clanton Park, the separate Toronto Catholic District School Board (TCDSB), and the secular Toronto District School Board (TDSB).
 Both TCDSB, and TDSB operate public institutions that provide primary education in the neighbourhood.
 TCDSB operates St. Robert Catholic School, whereas TDSB operate Dublin Heights Elementary and Middle School, and Faywood Arts-Based Curriculum School.
 Neither school board operates a secondary school in the neighbourhood, with TDSB secondary school students residing in Clanton Park attending institutions in adjacent neighbourhoods.

 The French first language public secular school board, Conseil scolaire Viamonde, and it separate counterpart, Conseil scolaire catholique MonAvenir also offer schooling to applicable residents of Clanton Park, although they do not operate a school in the neighbourhood.
 CSCM and CSV students attend schools situated in other neighbourhoods in Toronto.

 In addition to public schools, the neighbourhood is home to The Toronto Heschel School.
 The school is a private school that occupies a building that formerly housed Dublin Elementary (until 1980) and then St. Robert Catholic School and Hudson College.
+It is also home to Yeshivat Or Chaim, a private school founded in 1973.